rnbguy/oopsla21artifact/jepsen/README.md

 ## First run

-First run will start building the docker image.
+The first run will start building the docker image.
 This should not take more than 10 minutes.

 ## Execute